mini-rose/mocha/doc/mx.rst

-mx compiler
+xc compiler
 ===========

-This document contains some topics about the details in mx that are not immediately understandable when looking at the code, or some design choices that wouldn't be useful otherwise.
+This document contains some topics about the details in xc that are not immediately understandable when looking at the code, or some design choices that wouldn't be useful otherwise.